Anne Wilkinson: Reception

 For her portrayal of Anne, Satchwell received a Logie Award for Most Popular New Talent in 1998.
 The following year, Satchwell was nominated for Best Actress at the Inside Soap Awards.
 In 2000, Satchwell won the People's Choice award for Favourite Teen Idol.

 The BBC said Anne's most notable moment was "Being caught skinny-dipping with Billy."
 Miranda Wood of The Sun-Herald said Anne and Billy's romance "captivated audiences for the past three years.
 Their on-screen relationship was likened to the Scott (Jason Donovan) and Charlene (Kylie Minogue) phenomenon."
 In 2010, Sky criticised Anne and branded her as the "boring sweetheart" in the series.
+Paul Brooks from Soaplife included Anne and Billy in his list of "dream lovers".
+He assessed that "the emotional ups and downs of Bill and Anne are almost a soap on their own."
+In November 1999, an All About Soap critic praised Satchwell and Spencer's performance stating "if Jason and Kylie were the soapworld's sweethearts in the 1980s, then their crown has undoubtedly been passed onto Jesse and Brooke, alias teenage lovers Billy Kennedy and Anne Wilkinson."